have-no-clue-what-im-doing/Broderic_Blog/content/post/Networking a House.md

 ![Network closet is a huge mess.](/networking/one.jpg)

 Wires and cables everywhere.
 The patch panel is unorganized.
 There's so much crap everywhere you can't even tell what's going on.
 I do want to say that most of this was not me.
 This was the previous owner.
 When we moved into the house the previous owner had already wired every inch of it with cat5e and coaxial.
 When installing Unifi AP's around the house I traced them down to here and connected them all to a switch.
 The reason you don't see a router or modem is because those are in a totally different room.
-For whatever reason the demark doesn't lead to the network closet.
+For whatever reason the demarc doesn't lead to the network closet.
 I'm sure there's a way I can trace it to the network closet, but then I'd have to invest in a multimeter, which I don't want to do just to trace coaxial.

 The house was originally wired in around the year 2000 and I am so thankful they actually wired it with cat5e.
 Would cost a fortune to have someone come in and rewire everything.
 Like there's no crawl space or attic that you can lead the wires through.
 It's all hard wired in.
 Half the crap on the wall is completely useless.
 That white mounted container thing is like some ancient security system.